 Environmental issues know no boundaries.
 These problems transcend national borders and the solution to them lies in a collaborative approach to the management of shared natural resources.
 A clear example can be found in the Middle East and, this summer, a new field study course will take 10 Columbia University students to Jordan and Israel to learn about how these two countries are tackling environmental sustainability.

-Donor and Partner News » Page 2
+Donor and Partner News Archives - Page 2 of 14 - State of the Planet

 The Annual All Ivy Environmental and Sustainable Development Career Fair brought in a record number of recruiters and students last Friday, making it the largest and most successful fair in the event’s 12-year history.